 If you’re wondering how you can know if someone is on fentanyl, you likely already have suspicions.
-Fentanyl has been in the spotlight for all the wrong reasons for the past few years, and it’s the drug that’s responsible for the death of music legend Prince, as well as countless others throughout the country.
+Fentanyl has been in the news for the past few years, and is the drug that’s responsible for the death of music legend Prince, and well as countless others throughout the country.

 Classified as a Schedule II prescription drug, fentanyl is used in medical applications to treat very severe pain, particularly after surgery.
 It may also be used to treat people who suffer from chronic pain but are tolerant to other types of opioids.

 Commonly prescribed brand name forms of fentanyl include Actiq, Duragesic, and Sublimaze.
 Like most drugs, fentanyl also goes by a slew of street and slang names including Apache, China White, Dance Fever and many others.

 When someone uses fentanyl, as with other opioids, it binds to certain receptors in their brain that control their emotions and pain.
 It leads to spikes in dopamine, which makes them feel good and leads to a rush of euphoria after taking the drug.